AliHu264/Gomoku-Lobby/README.md

 https://github.com/OntarioTech-CS-program/w24-csci2020u-final-project-alhadi-hu-ward-juan/assets/114015131/185d08fa-51d3-43bf-94fd-c2b1d5ca6904

 <br>
-Just in case the video does not play here, the video file of the screen recording is also provided at 'images/ScreenRecording/finalDemo.mp4'
+The video file of the screen recording is also provided at 'images/ScreenRecording/finalDemo.mp4'

 ## How to Run